 Ultimately, embracing change is about reframing what it means.
 Change can be scary, unpredictable, and vulnerable.
 But it can also be liberating, exciting, and expansive.

 How has change influenced your life?
-I’d love to hear from you!
+Let me know in the comments!